thyme676/SliPi/README.md

 Outstanding features are:
 - Dynamically reload the slideshow list on filesystem event.
 - Attempt to reload the slideshow on GL error.
-- Pull slides from multiple directories, in weighted ammounts.
+- Pull slides from multiple directories, in weighted amounts.